selectcountstar/selectcountstar.github.io/README.md

 Databox "Laptop"
 Databox "Cloud"

-### Dataloof
+### Datafaucet

-Dataloof a high productivity open-source python package for data engineering which will seriously speed up the coding of your data pipelines.
+Our open-sourced python library datafaucet is a high productivity collection of data engineering tools which will seriously speed up the coding of your data pipelines.
 Here is a list of high-level benefits you gain by using this package:

 #### For Data Ops:

 Quickly instantiate effective and tested data engineering templates for Data Ingestion, ETL, Data Preparation, Data Science, etc.